MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/clientapi-form-context.md

 ### data object

-Provides access to the entity data and methods to manage the data in the form as well as in the business process flow control.
+Provides access to the table data and methods to manage the data in the form as well as in the business process flow control.
 Contains the following objects:

 | **Object**  | **Description**|
 |-----------------|----------------|